simulacrum-amsterdam/simulacrum-press/wp-content/plugins/addthis/readme.txt

 == Upgrade Notice ==

+= 5.2.3 =
+Adding missing licenses and attributions

 = 5.2.2 =
 Dupliate button issues?
 This may help.
 Yeah, we know we said this last time.
 But for real now.
 Also, fixes for compatibility with wp-cli 0.21.1.